Naereen/phd-thesis/README.md

 # "My PhD thesis"
+## « Applications of single- and multi-players multi-armed bandits algorithms for Internet of Things networks »
-This repository contains the LaTeX code of my PhD thesis, written by [Lilian Besson](https://perso.crans.org/besson/), entitled "TODO".
+This repository contains the LaTeX code of my PhD thesis, written by [Lilian Besson](https://perso.crans.org/besson/), entitled "Applications of single- and multi-players multi-armed bandits algorithms for Internet of Things networks".

+## Calendar
-I started to think about the outline in January 2019, I started to play with the template end of January, and to seriously write middle of February 2019.
+- I started to think about the outline in January 2019, I started to play with the template end of January, and to seriously write middle of February 2019.
-I expect to finish in May 2019.
+- I expect to finish in July 2019.

+## Advisors, reviewers, jury
-Thanks to my advisors [Emilie Kaufmann](http://chercheurs.lille.inria.fr/ekaufman/research.html) and [Christophe Moy](https://moychristophe.wordpress.com/).
+- Thanks to my advisors: [Christophe Moy](https://moychristophe.wordpress.com/) and [Émilie Kaufmann](http://chercheurs.lille.inria.fr/ekaufman/research.html).
+- Thanks to the reviewers: [? ?]() and [? ?]().
-Thanks to the reviewers [? ?]() and [? ?]().
+- Thanks to the dear member of my jury reviewers: [? ?](), [? ?]() and [? ?]().

-## Documents
+## Links
 TODO

 - PDF : [PhD_thesis__Lilian_Besson.pdf](https://perso.crans.org/besson/phd/articles/PhD_thesis__Lilian_Besson.pdf)